Kuadrant/architecture/rfcs/0000-kuadrant-ci-cd.md

 ##### After the release

 1. Create a `next` branch off `main`
-2. Update the _both_ Cargo.toml to point to the next `-dev` release
+2. Update _both_ Cargo.toml files to point to the next `-dev` release
 3. Create PR
 4. Merge to `main`